 In the first part of this verse, we see again this woman's industry and talent.
 It also reveals that she does engage in some commerce outside of her home, but as we learned earlier, it is an extension -- a surplus -- of what

-she already provides for her household. the point is that her commerce is an easy transition from household responsiblities; one that doesn't deprive her family of her time and necessary attention.
+she already provides for her household.
+The point is that her commerce is an easy transition from household responsiblities; one that doesn't deprive her family of her time and necessary attention.
 Verse 16 mentions her "savings of time and strength."

-In managing her time well, coupled wil skill and efficiency in her "trade" of garment-making, she has time left over to produce some goods for sale, and their quality is such that others are interested in purchasing them.
+In managing her time well, coupled with skill and efficiency in her "trade" of garment-making, she has time left over to produce some goods for sale, and their quality is such that others are interested in purchasing them.
 The Proverbs 31 woman isn't

 actively involved in the workplace as is her husband, but simply adds to the family's income from an over-abundant supply of goods after meeting her family's needs.